kubernetes-sigs/cluster-api/CONTRIBUTING.md

 ## Triaging issues

-Issue triage in Cluster API follow best practices the Kubernetes project while seeking balance with the different size of this project.
+Issue triage in Cluster API follows the best practices of the Kubernetes project while seeking balance with the different size of this project.

-While the maintainers play an important role in the triage process described below, the help of the community is crucial to ensure that this task is performed timely and sustainable long term.
+While the maintainers play an important role in the triage process described below, the help of the community is crucial to ensure that this task is performed timely and be sustainable long term.

 | Phase               | Responsible | What is required to move forward                                                                                                                                                                         |
 |---------------------|-------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|